 It is very common to see people hike up their shoulders, sometimes it is associated to stress, sometimes it is due to posture.
 At the end of the day we just feel tension in our necks and shoulders.
 One way to combat that is by stretching your neck from side to side.
 This can be done several times per day, we hold it a little bit longer to get a nice stretch (15-20 seconds) but only repeat it 3 to 5 times.

 What do you find challenging from an ergonomic perspective when working from home?
-If you have any questions, let them in the comments section.
+If you have any questions about home office ergonomics, let them in the comments section.